-According to BKC, as of December 31, 2012, there were a total of 12,997 Burger King restaurants, of which 12,579 were franchised restaurants and 7,476 were located in the United States and Canada.
+According to BKC, as of December 31, 2013 there were a total of 13,667 Burger King restaurants, of which 13,615 were franchised and 7,436 were located in the United States and Canada.
 Burger King is the second largest hamburger restaurant chain in the world (as measured by number of restaurants) and we believe that the Burger King brand is one of the world's most recognized consumer brands.
-Burger King restaurants are part of the Burger menu category within the limited service segment.
 Burger King restaurants have a distinctive image and are generally located in high-traffic areas throughout the United States.
 Burger King restaurants are designed to appeal to a broad spectrum of consumers, with multiple day-part meal segments targeted to different groups of consumers.
+We believe that the competitive attributes of Burger King restaurants include significant brand recognition, convenience of location, quality, speed of service and price.